How to merge two lists in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your application.
+Replit Agent will write the code, test for errors, and deploy your app.
+You just provide the prompt.
 Start building with Replit.